 At the request of a consular officer, you are required to appear at the Consulate General in person in order to provide explanations concerning facts which are relevant in application for the visa.

-A visa application should in principle be lodged at least 15 calendar days before the intended visit and cannot be lodged earlier than three months before the start of the intended visit.
+A visa application should in principle be lodged at least 15 calendar days before the intended visit and cannot be lodged earlier than six months before the start of the intended visit.

 The processing time at the Consulate General of Estonia is up to 10 working days.
 That period may be extended up to a maximum of 30 calendar days in individual cases, notably when further scrutiny of the application is needed or in cases of representation where the authorities of the represented Member State are consulted.
 Exceptionally, when additional documentation is needed in specific cases, the period may be extended up to a maximum of 60 calendar days.